 Fall 2020 Courses

-Registration for fall courses closes August 31, 2020.
-There will be an orientation for all students on September 7th, and classes will begin September 14th.
-Classes are held twice weekly at the times noted below (all times are Mountain Time).
+Registration for fall courses closes September 14th.
+Classes for both the Graduate Theology program and the Liberal Arts program begin September 21st.
+Classes are held weekly at the times noted below (all times are Pacific Time).
 See the Academic Calendar for more information about breaks, papers, and final exams.

 Humanities 101: Gods and Heroes in Ancient Greece

 Plato, Symposium, Phaedrus

 In the works of the ancient Greeks, the Western mind achieves its first comprehensive self-understanding centered in the paradigmatic choices of the hero.
 Achilles in the Iliad and Odysseus in the Odyssey reveal two different versions of human excellence, one characterized by fearless openness and honor, the other by effective intelligence and the uses of deception.
 Through Socrates, a new kind of hero, Plato explores the “epic” dimensions of philosophy and reason’s relationship to myth.
 The Greek heroes reveal the perennial tensions between fate and freedom, family and city, heroic duty and common happiness, death and the desire for immortality, that shape the classical tradition and that echo powerfully even in the modern soul.